fleetdm/fleet/docs/Deploying/Configuration.md

 #### MySQL

 This section describes the configuration options for the primary - if you also want to setup a read replica, the options are the same, except that the yaml section is `mysql_read_replica`, and the flags have the `mysql_read_replica_` prefix instead of `mysql_` (the corresponding environment variables follow the same transformation).
-Note that there is no default value for `mysql_read_replica_address`, it must be set explicitly for fleet to use a read replica, and it is recommended in that case to set a non-zero value for `mysql_read_replica_conn_max_lifetime` as in some environments, the replica's address may dynamically change to point from the primary to an actual distinct replica based on auto-scaling options, so existing idle connections need to be recycled periodically.
+Note that there is no default value for `mysql_read_replica_address`, it must be set explicitly for Fleet to use a read replica, and it is recommended in that case to set a non-zero value for `mysql_read_replica_conn_max_lifetime` as in some environments, the replica's address may dynamically change to point from the primary to an actual distinct replica based on auto-scaling options, so existing idle connections need to be recycled periodically.